igorkll/WinBox-Maker/README.md

 please note that winbox maker does not provide Windows images, it only provides a tool for reassembling Windows for use in kiosk mode

 ## warnings
-* if you are going to assemble the program thoroughly, you will also need to download the blobs folder separately from google drive (due to the file size limit on github)
+* if you are going to build the program thoroughly, you will also need to download the blobs folder separately from google drive (due to the file size limit on github)
+* img export is not working at the moment.

 ## notes
 * if you install a script as your application .bat or .cmd then it will run in hidden mode (without console)